Skim by Section

 You can also freeze pesto for up to 6 months.
 Ideally, store pesto in an air tight container if freezing.
 A plastic bag with the air removed works well.

 Want to explore making other sauces from scratch?
-Browse all my sauce recipes.
+Browse all my homemade sauce recipes.

 Ingredients